biehlerj/algos-data_structures/README.md

 ## Introduction

-This repository contains the code for work done on reviewing the data structures and algorithms learned while completing the curriculum at Holberton School.
-Every algorithm and data structure will be completed in Python, JavaScript, and Go.
-More languages may be added as I strive to learn other languages.
+This repository contains the code for work done on reviewing the data structures and algorithms learned.
+Every algorithm and data structure will be completed in languages other than C.

 ## Table of Contents